hongyanz/multibranch/README.md

 The code is written in python and requires numpy, torch, and the tqdm library.

 ## Install
 This code depends on python 3.6, pytorch 0.3.1 and numpy.
 We suggest to install the dependencies using Anaconda or Miniconda.
-Here is an example:
+Here is an example command:
 ```
 $ wget https://repo.anaconda.com/archive/Anaconda3-5.1.0-Linux-x86_64.sh
 $ bash Anaconda3-5.1.0-Linux-x86_64.sh